 Treatment for eating disorders is available, and has the potential to very positively impact someone’s quality of life.
 For further information on all the current treatments offered by the NHS, see the NHS website.

 Some people may benefit from residential treatment.
 Residential treatment ordinarily includes therapy, nutritional counselling, group support and complementary therapies.
 Funding for residential treatment is sometimes provided by the NHS.
-For further information, contact your local health trust.
+For further information, you can find services near you.

 Help from Pharmacist Support